-The three main areas of YOT work are:
+The main areas of YJS work is:

-- To oversee the youth justice system in England and Wales.
+- To oversee the Youth Justice System in England and Wales

-- To make sure custody for them is safe, secure and addresses the cause of their offending behaviour.
+- To make sure custody for them is safe, secure and addresses the cause of their offending behaviour

-- Find out more about the Youth Justice Board.
+- Find out more about the Youth Justice Board